JhosephR/CIS357_FinalProjectDemo/index.md

 **Step 2:** Give it a name, which in this case I chose *NotificationFirebaseMessagingDemo*.
 A desired Package name.
 Choose Language Kotlin, and a Minimum SDK of API 28: Android 9.0 (Pie), and press Finish.

+**Step 3:** Connect our app to Firebase.
+Simply go to (https://console.firebase.google.com) with your google account and create a new project.
+Follow the steps until you get a message saying: *“Your new project is ready”*, and press the Continue button.

+Step 4: Once your project is created click on the Android logo near the middle level of “Project Overview” page.

+Step 5: Now, let’s give it a desired package name.
+I chose “CIS357FinalProject”.
+You can leave empty the fields of App nickname (optional), and Debug signing certificate SHA-1 (optional).
+Make sure it matches the package identifier in your project’s manifest.xml.
+Click on Register app button.

+Step 6: Download the google-services.json file to your gradle build directory (the app sub-directory.) as shown in figure 3.
+Then, click on Next button.